Ardemant History, Family Crest & Coats of Arms

-Anglo-Saxon culture of Britain.
+The earliest origins of the family name Ardemant date back to the Anglo-Saxon culture of Britain.
 It was a name given to a person with a tough character or perhaps for a person who would be strenuous and complete in their endeavors.
 The name is derived from the Old English words heard, which meant hard, and mann, which meant man.
 In keeping with this meaning, Hardiman was the first practical powered exoskeleton, by General Electric in 1965.
 There is another explanation for the origin of the name; it could be occupational, and be derived from the Old English heord, which meant herd, and could refer to the occupation of cowherd or shepherd.
 The records of the name found in Lancashire seem to follow this form.
 This makes this name a good example of an English polygenetic name; that is, a name with more than one origin taken on by unrelated groups of people.
 And yet another source claims the name was a nickname for "a man of courage and bravery."
-CITATION[CLOSE]

 Early Origins of the Ardemant family

-Another 95 words (7 lines of text) covering the years 1563 and 1575 are included under the topic Early Ardemant History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ardemant research.
+Another 47 words (3 lines of text) covering the years 1563 and 1575 are included under the topic Early Ardemant History in all our PDF Extended History products and printed products wherever possible.